Venezuela Language and Culture

 Famous Water Bodies

-Venezuela is well-known for its diverse cultural heritage and rich culture, but also for the angel falls, which is the highest waterfall in the world.
+Venezuela is well-known for its diverse cultural heritage and rich culture, but also for the Angel Falls, the world’s highest waterfall.

 This breathtaking waterfall, which measures 979m (3,212 feet) in height, is located in Bolivar’s Guiana highlands.
 This waterfall is a stunning tourist attraction, surrounded by the beauty of nature.